Vasiliy Lomachenko vs. Masayoshi Nakatani: Background

+On 11 February 2021, Arum and Lomachenko began looking towards the next fight.
+Lomachenko wanted to fight in front of a crowd and was tired of fighting in The Bubble.
+His next fight was looking likely to he scheduled for the summer, with Japanese boxer Masayoshi Nakatani (19-1, 13 KOs) a frontrunner to land the fight.
+It was noted as an interesting clash of styles as Nakatani had a 6-inch height and reach advantage over Lomachenko.
+On 24 April, the fight between Lomachenko and Nakatani was announced by ESPN to take place on 26 June 2021 at The Theater at Virgin Hotels in Las Vegas.
+Lomachenko weighed 134.6 pounds, while Nakatani weighed 134.4 pounds.

 The pair share a common loss to Teófimo López.
 Lomachenko lost his unified titles to the American in October 2020, while Nakatani had also lost a unanimous decision to López in July 2019.

 Lomachenko cited that he "still wanted to be undisputed lightweight champion".
 However, López declined to give Lomachenko a rematch, explaining that “everybody [in Lomachenko’s camp] was being a dick to me, my father.
 He [Lomachenko] didn’t want to put a rematch clause in our contract."
 Speaking on why he chose Nakatani as his next opponent, Lomachenko said "I want to compare myself with this guy, he was close with [López] in their fight."

-Nakatani fought back from his loss to López, beating Félix Verdejo via technical knockout, after being dropped for the first time in his professional career.
+Nakatani most recently fought in December 2020, where he stopped Félix Verdejo in the ninth round after being dropped for the first time in his professional career and behind on the scorecards.
+This was a bounce back win after losing to Teófimo López in 2019.

-Lomachenko agreed to a comeback fight against Nakatani in Las Vegas.
 The bout was aired on ESPN+ in the US and Sky Sports in the UK and Ireland.
 It went head to head with Gervonta Davis' light welterweight clash with Mario Barrios on Showtime PPV in Atlanta, Georgia taking place on the same night.
-The fight was only the second time in Lomachenko's professional career that a world title was not on the line.
+The fight was only the second time in Lomachenko's professional career that a world title was not on the line and first since his debut.